 The group moved into the main hall of the building where they were shown how it was adapted with lights, flowers, candles and religious symbols to suit the occasion and requirements.
 They heard about the procedural aspects, ranging from how to deal with a crowd of several hundred mourners to times when the funeral ceremony has taken place in, say, a local church and the committal has been carried out by just the funeral director and the Crematorium staff.
 All are treated with the greatest respect.
 It’s never a case of just dropping off the coffin round the back.

 Next, the group were shown the two cremators by technician Ian.
 The width of one cremator had been chosen to suit the ever-increasing size, weight and girth of Dorset’s population.
 The exhaust gasses pass through a filtration system that is designed to trap dust and mercury vapour (from tooth fillings).
-It’s seems that ‘back in the bad old days’, mercury vapour was blowing over towards Scandinavia, being washed out by rain into the North Sea and absorbed by fish that we than ate.
+It seems that ‘back in the bad old days’, mercury vapour was blowing over towards Scandinavia, being washed out by rain into the North Sea and absorbed by fish that we then ate.

 At the end of the end of the process, the ashes of each individual are processed separately and stored until collection.
 In most cases, any surgical implants such as replacement hips are kept back and sent for recycling (although they are occasionally returned to the family).
-Since these are made of tungsten, they have considerable scrap value and, very pleasingly, the payment that comes to the Crematorium is passed on to local hospices and similar charities.
+Since these are made of titanium, they have considerable scrap value and, very pleasingly, the payment that comes to the Crematorium is passed on to local hospices and similar charities.

 While it wasn’t the most fun visit the group has ever made, it was pleasing to meet such sympathetic, professional staff and it was, of course, most Interesting.